aykhuss/aykhuss.github.io/_pages/about.md

 This way, we hope to uncover even subtle hits on what are the elementary constituents and Nature's laws at these highest energies and smallest distances.
 I'm particularly interested in applications of modern computational methods and analytical techniques to aid our understanding of these questions.

-I'm currently a Limited Duration (LD) Research Staff member of the theory (TH) department at CERN.
+I'm currently a LD Research Staff member of the theory department at CERN in Geneva, Switzerland.
 Previously, I held a lecturer position at the Institute for Particle Physics Phenomenology (IPPP) at Durham University.